indimail/indimail-virtualdomains/.github/README-indimail.md

 Support for control files in MySQL support gets enabled by configuring the control file <u>mysql_lib</u> in <u>/etc/indimail/control</u> directory.
 This file should contain the full path to the MySQL shared library. e.g. `/usr/lib64/mysql/libmysqlclient.so.21.2.30`.
 The command `svctool --fixsharedlibs` updates this file.
 In case you are not using indimail-virtualdomains or do not have MySQL server installed or do not want MySQL to be installed, you can choose to not have the <u>mysql_lib</u> control file.

+# indimail-mta Authentication Mechanisms

+indimail-mta provides multiple ways to achieve authentication.

+1. Using authentication modules
+2. Using Name Service Switch Daemon - nssd
+3. Using Password Authentication Modules (PAM)
+4. Using a PAM module to use pam-multi

+** Authentication Modules **

+There are two categories of these modules. [checkpassword](http://cr.yp.to/checkpwd.html) based authentication modules and non-checkpassword modules.

+checkpassword based authentication modules are [vchkpass(8)](https://github.com/mbhangui/indimail-mta/wiki/vchkpass.8), [ldap-checkpwd(8)](https://github.com/mbhangui/indimail-mta/wiki/ldap-checkpwd.8), [pam-checkpwd(8)](https://github.com/mbhangui/indimail-mta/wiki/pam-checkpwd.8), [sys-checkpwd(8)](https://github.com/mbhangui/indimail-mta/wiki/sys-checkpwd.8). [qmail-smtpd](https://github.com/mbhangui/indimail-mta/wiki/qmail-smtpd.8) can use checkpassword authentication modules.

+non-checkpassword based modules are [authindi](https://github.com/mbhangui/indimail-mta/wiki/authlib.7), [authpam](https://github.com/mbhangui/indimail-mta/wiki/authlib.7), [authshadow](https://github.com/mbhangui/indimail-mta/wiki/authlib.7) used by [imapd](https://github.com/mbhangui/indimail-mta/wiki/imapd.8) and [pop3d](https://github.com/mbhangui/indimail-mta/wiki/pop3d.8).

+Of the above, authvchkpw(8) and authindi(8) help authenticating against IndiMail's MySQL database for virtual domain users.
+They can directly connnect to the MySQL database or can use a connection caching/pooling daemon [inlookup(8)](https://github.com/mbhangui/indimail-mta/wiki/inlookup.8) described in the [chapter](#inlookup-database-connection-pooling-service).
+For using inlookup daemon, the environment variable <b>QUERY_CACHE</b> needs to be set.
+Using inlookup can significantly boost performance and reduce time taken to perform authenticate requests.

+The ldap-checkpwd module can authenticate against a LDAP server.
+This module is limited by the options provided by the ldap-checkpwd module.

+The sys-checkpwd(8), authshadow(7) modules use libc/glibc functions getpwnam(3), getpwuid(3), getpwent(3), getspnam(3), getuserpw(3), getgrnam(3), getgrgid(3), getgrent(3) to fetch records from the passwd(5), shadow(5) and the group(5) databases.
+Apart from the configuration options provided by the modules itself, one can also exploit nsswitch.conf to redirect these calls to [Name Service Switch Daemon - nssd](#name-service-switch-Daemon---nssd) and use indimail's MySQL database as an alternate database to the local passwd(5), shadow(5) and the group(5) databases.
+The nssd(8) daemon is quite powerful, allowing any 3rd-party software that uses the standard libc/glibc functions for authentication to authenticate successfully against IndiMail's MySQL database without changing any code.
+This makes it trivial to replace indimail's IMAP/POP3 server with any IMAP/POP3 server of your choice.

+The pam-checkpwd(8), authpam(8) modules are PAM modules.
+PAM, or Pluggable Authentication Modules, is a modular approach to authentication.
+It allows (third party) services to provide an authentication module for their service which can then be used on PAM enabled systems.
+Services that use PAM for authentication can immediately use these modules without the need for a rebuild. pam-checkpwd(8) is highly configurable and can use any PAM(8) service like the linux /etc/pam.d/login and authenticate against system users configured by you or your system administrator. authpam(8) can authenticate using the pam service file /etc/pam.d/imap or /etc/pam.d/pop3. authpam(8) can be used by indimail's own imapd/pop3d to authenticate local users.

+To configure SMTP service to use these modules you need to setup <b>AUTHMODULE</b> environment variable.
+To configure IMAP/POP3 service to use these authentication modules you need to configure <b>IMAPMODULE</b> environment variable.

+** Name Service Switch **

+indimail-mta provides the nssd(8) daemon which implments a  Name Service Switch (NSS).
+This allows the libc/glibc functions getpwnam(3), getpwuid(3), getpwent(3), getspnam(3), getuserpw(3), getgrnam(3), getgrgid(3), getgrent(3) to fetch records from the passwd(5), shadow(5) and the group(5) databases to query the IndiMail's MySQL database.
+This also enables PAM modules which uses these functions to fetch records from IndiMail's MySQL database. nssd(8) is discussed in the the [chapter](#name-service-switch-Daemon---nssd) below.
+Apart from allowing auth modules like sys-checkpwd, pam-checkpwd, authpam, authshadow to access MySQL, nssd allows access to any third-party software to access the MySQL database transparently.

+** PAM Modules **

+indimail-mta provides pam-checkpwd(8), a checkpassword compliant module for authenticated SMTP service and authpam(7) for IMAP/POP3 authentication.

+** PAM Service **

+indimail-mta provides a configurable PAM service implmented using [pam-multi(8)](https://github.com/mbhangui/indimail-mta/wiki/pam-multi.8). pam-multi can be used by any of the PAM configuration files in /etc/pam.d to authenticate against any database on your local system. pam-multi is discussed in detail in the [chapter](#pam-multi).

 # Inlookup database connection pooling service

 IndiMail uses MySQL for storing information of virtual domain users.
 The table 'indimail' stores important user information like password, access permissions, quota and the mailbox path.
 Most of user related queries have to lookup the 'indimail' table in MySQL.